Hayden-Hansen/WhatsApp-Clone/README.md

   - Few other minor updates

- This is an excellent clone app that will get you familiar with MongoDB and Pusher.
+ This is an excellent clone app that will get you familiar with building chat apps, the MERN stack, and Pusher.
 Enjoy!